This post has been updated, May 11, 2026.

 This week, try to read or recite this verse every morning.
 Let it become your habit.
 God’s Word is so powerful that it will change your attitude.

 When moments of irritation try to take over, recite this verse.
 It works, I know.
-It takes my mind off of myself and places it on the glory of the Lord.

 Joyful Heart or Crushed Spirit?